shanghai-lectures/shanghai-lectures.github.io/_pages/programme.md

 ### Lecture 3: Evolution: Cognition from Scratch
 * 2021-11-18 09:00 to 11:00 CET
-* *Emerging Intelligence: Cognition from Interaction, Development and Evolution*
+* *Emerging Intelligence: Embodiment, Cognition from Interaction, Development and Evolution*
 * Lecturer: Fabio Bonsignorio
 * 10:15 Guest lecture by Chiara Marletto:
   * Wolfson College, University of Oxford, UK